DeanAviv/unity-custom-project-setup-package/README.md

-# Unity Project Setup Tool #
+# Unity Project Setup Package #
-### Unity Project Setup Tool is a package that streamlines the setup process for new Unity projects.
+### This is a package that streamlines the setup process for new Unity projects.
 It provides a convenient way to generate the base directories for a project, create an Editor folder, a Resources folder, and get the default file path for the project. ###

 ## Installation ##
 To use this tool, simply import the package into your Unity project.
 Once imported, a "Tools" button will be generated at the top bar, providing access to all the available options.